Your Leadership Legacy

 Robert M. Galford, is a managing partner of the Center for

-Executive Development in Boston and has taught executive education
+Executive Development in Boston and has taught executive development at multiple universities.

-Regina Fazio Maruca, is a former senior editor at Harvard Business Review and is currently a writer and editor based on Cape Cod.
+Regina Fazio Maruca, is currently a writer and editor based on Cape Cod.

 Leadership Tools Home